 The mission of Operation BBQ Relief is to provide compassion and to offer hope and friendship to those whose lives have been affected by disasters across the United States through our expertise in cooking and catering barbecue meals and our ability to quickly mobilize our teams into any area where nature disrupts and tears apart the lives of Americans.

-Binary Tree’s Perry Hiltz is an avid competition Barbeque Pitmaster who volunteer’s with Operation BBQ Relief.
+Binary Tree’s Perry Hiltz is an avid competition Barbeque Pitmaster who volunteers with Operation BBQ Relief.
 This is a non-profit organization formed out of disaster.
 When disaster strikes, first responders come in to help the victims.
 Operation BBQ Relief are volunteers who come to the aid of victims and first responders with food.
 He is one of the volunteers who is waiting to be deployed in the Michigan/Ohio/Indiana area.
-Should a natural disaster occur, earthquake, flood, tornado, hurricane, our volunteers mobilize to the location to start feeding those who need it most, the victims, the first responders so that they can.
+Should a natural disaster occur, earthquake, flood, tornado, hurricane, our volunteers mobilize to the location to start feeding those who need it most, the victims and first responders.

-To put things in proximity, when Hurricane Sandy hit the New Jersey coast line, in 2012, Operation BBQ Relief was there for 12 days providing over 100,000 meals to people in need.
-You can read more about the New Jersey deployment here and the other deployments here.
+To put things in perspective, when Hurricane Sandy hit the New Jersey coast line, in 2012, Operation BBQ Relief was there for 12 days providing over 100,000 meals to people in need.
+You can read more about the New Jersey and other deployments here.

 For more information please visit: http://www.operationbbqrelief.org/

 American Cancer Society Relay for Life of Central Bucks Middle School

 Binary Tree’s May donation was made to the American Cancer Society, Relay for Life of Central Bucks Middle School.
 Keith McGee’s daughter Sarah is participating in her school’s May 2015 Relay for Life.